 Unfortunately, we have no funding or scholarships available for M.Eng. students at this time.
 The department does not offer scholarships or fellowships for M.Eng. students; however, students are welcome to apply for external fellowships or scholarships.

 I will be an on-campus student.
 May I hold a Research Assistantship (RA) or Teaching Assistantship (TA) while in the M.Eng. program?

 Students in the M.Eng. program may not hold an RA or TA position.
 M.Eng. students are eligible to hold graduate hourly positions.
 Students can find on-campus job opportunities on the virtual job board.
 Another good job source is the Research Park Virtual Job Board.

 When is tuition due and how do I pay my bill?

 Information on tuition due dates and payment options is available on the University of Illinois Bursar's website.

 Are international students eligible for CPT and OPT?

 Yes, international students are eligible for CPT and OPT.
-For details, see ISSS homepage.
+To be eligible for CPT, students must complete one full academic year (consecutive fall and spring) of full-time study immediately prior to the semester of their requested CPT work authorization.
+For details, see the ISSS pages for CPT and OPT.
 This program is considered a STEM program, and therefore, students are eligible for a STEM extension on their OPT.

-Do I have to take the TOEFL, and what are the minimum scores for this test?
+Do I have to take the TOEFL/IELTS, and what are the minimum scores for this test?